Weather map: Where will it snow in the UK this weekend?

 An Arctic maritime air mass has plunged temperatures as the UKHSA issued a cold weather health alert, lasting until Monday.

-The Met Office said a band of rain and sleet will clear southwards across England and Wales during Friday evening and overnight, with snow expected in higher areas.
+The Met Office said a band of rain and sleet had cleared southwards across England and Wales overnight on Friday, with snow expected in higher areas.
 As skies clear, temperatures will fall below freezing leading to a risk of ice forming on untreated surfaces.

 The Met Office said: “Outbreaks of rain spreading eastwards on Saturday night will fall as snow initially, even to low levels for a time, before becoming confined to higher ground as milder air arrives from the west.